Secret World Tour: Staging

 The band's stage monitor system relied largely on radio-frequency wireless in-ear monitors (IEM), along with a few traditional foldback loudspeakers for effects, and to serve as a back-up in case the IEMs stopped working.
 Gabriel was hesitant to change his monitor style and accept IEMs, but upon testing them he was thoroughly convinced.
 Independent engineer Bryan Olson of New York–based Firehouse Productions provided some of the equipment and mixed the band's monitors.

 The complex production suffered from too few technical rehearsals before opening to the public; Sound on Sound magazine wrote that "the first couple of weeks of 'The Secret World Tour' formed a not-so-secret rehearsal session."
+Robert Lepage and Peter Gabriel would collaborate again on two of his tours, the Growing Up Tour (2002-2005) and the i/o Tour (2023).

 Synopsis

 The concert opened with darkness and the sound of the pre-recorded instrumental "Zaar" from Gabriel's 1989 album Passion.
 For some concerts, this was followed by solo duduk played by guest musician Levon Minassian interpreting the composition "The Feeling Begins", also from Passion.
-For most of the concerts, "Zaar" was instead followed by a red British telephone box revealed in light, rising up from the square stage, with Peter Gabriel illuminated inside, singing "Come Talk to Me" into a telephone handset.
+Most concerts omitted the duduk solo, and "Zaar" was instead followed by a red British telephone box rising up from the square stage with Peter Gabriel illuminated inside, singing "Come Talk to Me" into a telephone handset.
 Gabriel was joined either by Sinéad O'Connor or Paula Cole rising up from the circular stage into the light to sing backing vocals.
 Gabriel emerged from the telephone box, straining toward his female counterpart with the handset cord taut with tension, pulling further and further from the box as Gabriel moves by way of the conveyor belt toward the circular stage.

 "Quiet Steam" served as a prelude to the masculine and energetic "Steam", performed by the ensemble.
-Industrial mechanisms were shown on screen, and jets of visible white vapor shot up from the stage.
+Industrial mechanisms were shown on screen, and jets of visible white vapour shot up from the stage.
 Next was "Games Without Frontiers", a song from Gabriel's 1980 self-titled album.

 The WOMAD song "Across the River" followed, with Gabriel in some concerts urging the audience to sing notes which were then sampled to create a synthesized choir for the song.
-Gabriel held a rainstick and pantomimed the role of oarsman while the band members "floated" from the square to the circular stage.
+Gabriel held a rain stick and pantomimed the role of oarsman while the band members "floated" from the square to the circular stage.